auth0/auth0-deploy-cli/docs/using-as-node-module.md

 #### `proxy_url`

-A url for proxying requests, only set this if you are behind a proxy.
+A url for proxying requests.
+Only set this if you are behind a proxy.

 ## `deploy` function